XDYuuki/blog-crud-backend/README.md

 ```sh
     npm install
 ```
+2. Make sure that the mysql database is running before run the backend

-2. Run the followed command to make it work:
+3. Run the followed command to make it work:

 ```sh
     npm run dev